pyarmak/entrada-1x-docs/user/docs/quizzes/create.md

 * When you have added, edited, and rearranged your content, click Save Changes to preserve your work.

 #How to attach a quiz to a learning event
+There are two ways to attach a quiz to a learning event: from the quiz itself or by adding the quiz as a resource to an event.
+When working from the quiz itself you can only attach it to an event for which you are also an instructor.
+This option is therefor limited to mostly faculty.
+Curriculum coordinators or other administrative staff can attach quizzes to learning events from the events themselves.

-* To attach a quiz to a learning event from the quiz itself, a user must be affiliated with the learning event to be used.
+* To attach a quiz to a learning event from the quiz, a user must be affiliated with the learning event to be used.
-* Click on the greyed out Learning Events header.
+* From the quiz information page, click on the greyed out Learning Events header.
-* Click Attach to Learning Event.
+* Click 'Attach to Learning Event'.
-* Adjust the time frame if needed.
+* Adjust the time frame (This Term, Next Term, etc.) if needed.
 * Click the check box beside the relevant learning event.
-* Click Attach Selected.
+* Click 'Attach Selected'.
-* Complete the required information to set instructions, randomization, time limit, number of attempts, results release, etc. and click Proceed.
+* Complete the required information to set instructions, randomization, time limit, number of attempts, results release, etc. and click 'Proceed'.
 * To delete a quiz from a learning event you must go to the learning event, scroll to the quiz and click the trash can icon.
-* If you required attendance be aware that you'll also have to use the attendance feature in MEdTech.
+* If you required attendance for your quiz be aware that you'll also have to use the attendance feature in MEdTech.

 * You can also attach a quiz to a learning event from the learning event.
 This can be done by a curriculum coordinator or faculty member with access to the learning event.
 * Navigate to the appropriate learning event (make sure you are in Administrator View).